HugoHF/dark_matter/results/Significance.md

 # Measuring significance
-Running some tests, I found out a relationship between the first peak of the Fourier transform, i.e. the peak we ignore for further, and the detected most significant peak.
+Running some tests, I found out a relationship between the first peak of the Fourier transform, i.e. the peak we ignore for further processing, and the detected most significant peak.
 The relationship is: `first peak / significant peak = 2`.

-Varying `density` between 0.001 and 0.1 with 0.001 intervals to test the relation holds with small amplitudes, as this is the type of data we expect from experiments.
-I also tested it by varying the same variable between 1 and 100, 500 and 600 to make sure the relation holds with biger amplitudes.
+I ran the code below, varying `density` between 0.001 and 0.1 with 0.001 intervals, to test the relation holds with small amplitudes, as this is the type of data we expect from experiments.
+I also tested it by varying the same variable between 1 and 100, 500 and 600 to make sure the relation holds with bigger amplitudes.

 The edge case I found was when `m_phi = np.pi`, in which case also the HFF function breaks down and detects 250 as the most significant frequency.
 There is also an error when `m_phi = 0`, however, this happens because this value for `m_phi` provokes division by zero when creating the data.
 (Note that no noise is being introduced for this test.)